10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 In fact, heat stroke deaths of children forgotten in the car number to around 30 to 50 a year, or 38 a year on average, according to KidsAndCars.org, a nonprofit safety organization.

-Certain over the counter drugs are not suppose to be given to babies.
+Certain over-the-counter drugs are not supposed to be given to babies.

 However, some parents still drug their babies to sleep.
 If you want to make your baby fall asleep, try this instead.